Table of Contents

 Structure of the Skin

-The skin is the body’s largest organ and consists of three big layers, which are close-knit to each other and have different functions: Epidermis, dermis and subcutis.
+The skin is the body’s largest organ, outermost covering of body and all parts of the body and consists of three big layers, which are close-knit to each other and have different functions: Epidermis, dermis and subcutis.

 Epidermis (upper skin)

 The epidermis consist of a keratinized squamous epithelium, which is mainly formed by keratinocytes.
-Alongside the basal membrane, the melanocytes can be found as well, which make the skin pigment as well as Langerhans-cells (immune cells) and Merkel cells.
+Alongside the basal membrane, the melanocytes to filter the ultraviolet radiation, can be found as well, which make the skin pigment as well as Langerhans-cells (immune cells) and Merkel cells.
 The basal layer holds the stem cells of the skin.
 The skin is renewed regularly, starting from the basal layer.

 The dermis is a layer of the skin that consists of connective tissue and is located between the epidermis and the subcutaneous fatty tissue.
+It is thick layer formed by fibrous and elastic tissue.
 Next to the line between the epidermis and dermis is the dermo-epidermal junction, in which the basal membrane of the epidermis connects with the dermis.
 Rete ridges and anchoring fibrils ensure that under the impact of the shear forces, the epidermis does not detach from the dermis.
 Disruptions in this area can lead to typical blistering illnesses.

 The dermis contains blood and lymphatic vessels, nerve fibres and sensory receptors (e.g. Meissner-corpuscles), hair, sweat and sebaceous glands.
+Their distribution is different in different parts of the body.
+For example , there are many hair follicles on the head but soles of feet don’t have them.
 Besides the fibroblasts, which produce the extracellular connective tissue, additional cells can be found in the dermis: tissue macrophages, lymphocytes, mast cells.

 Dermatology is primarily a visual field.
 The basis of dermatological diagnostics is the systematic and careful examination of the entire skin.
 This examination should take place in daylight.

 In case of an initial consultation no part of the skin should be skipped.
-That means that also the hands and soles, inframammary and the interdigital, inguinal, genital, axillary and perianal region should be examined as well the ears, adjacent mucous membrane like the lips, oral cavity, anus, conjunctivas and the nose, the skin appendages (hairs and nails) as well as the scalp.
+That means that also the hands and soles, inframammary and the interdigital, inguinal, genital, axillary and perianal region should be examined as well the ears, adjacent mucous membrane like the lips, oral cavity, anus, conjunctivas and the nose, the skin appendages (hairs and nails) as well as the scalp should be checked.

 In addition the overall skin condition should be assessed and described, concerning: complexion, condition, drought, turgor and smell.